JojoVes/CreativeWriting/Dialogue/TTBA.md

 ***

 Queen (thinking aloud to no one) "'A playful hobby' indeed...As if searching for the child stolen from my womb is a bloody hobby.
-I never even got to learn the sex of the poor child.
-All I get are letters from time to time from God-knows-who, stringing me along on some dream of retrieving my child..."
+I never even got to learn the sex of the poor thing.
+All I get are letters from time to time from God-knows-who, stringing me along on some dream of retrieving my baby..."

+***
+Brothel owner speaking with one of her girls.

+"Why do you suppose that new queen prefers blonds?"

+"Why does Fat Tom prefer curly hair?
+Why does Lord Pig Nose prefer big men?
+Why does Lady Sweet Tooth prefer strong, rough women?
+People have preferences, and when they have money they can buy whoever they want..."

+"Sure, but it's like she's obsessed: her serving girls are blond, her hired minstrel is blond, even her stable boy is blond.
+This goes beyond a simple preference."

+"Mayhaps she feels more at home with people who look like her?
+She is far from her home and family."

 ***